 The highest 21st-century rocket in regular service in the United States currently is the Delta IV Heavy.
 It is a heavy-lift variant of the United Launch Alliance’s Delta 4 booster.

-The 235 feet (72 meters) in height, the Delta 4 Heavy rocket made its takeoff debut in 2004 but underwent a sensor glitch that stopped it from reaching its planned Earth orbit.
+The 235-foot (72-meter) Delta 4 Heavy rocket made its takeoff debut in 2004 but underwent a sensor glitch that prevented it from reaching its planned Earth orbit.
 The problem was fixed.
 The giant rocket launched a classified satellite for the National Reconnaissance Office.

-The Delta 4 Heavy is an assortment of three boosters, each called a Common Booster Core.
-They are arranged in a line to give it a three-column look.
-Furthermore, at least two more Delta 4 Heavy missions are expected for future classified satellite launches, according to Spaceflight Now.
+The Delta 4 Heavy consists of three boosters, each called a Common Booster Core.
+They are arranged in a line to give the rocket a three-column look.
+According to Spaceflight Now, at least two more Delta 4 Heavy missions are expected for future classified satellite launches.

 The Delta 4 Heavy rocket is also touted to be capable of launching 11-ton payloads on trans-lunar injection orbit routes toward our moon and 8.8-ton payloads on Mars-bound trajectories.